 Confused in selecting the best shared hosting plan from Bluehost for yourself?
 In this guide, I will share which shared hosting plan from Bluehost you should choose.
-Until last year, Bluehost has only one shared hosting plan & in the last quarter of 2014, Bluehost added 3 shared hosting plan which is useful for end users like you and me to save our money and get what we need.
+Until last year, Bluehost has only one shared hosting plan & recently Bluehost added 3 diffeent shared hosting plan which is useful for end users like you and me to save our money and get what we need.

 A Definite Guide to Bluehost Shared hosting packages

-Before I share the difference between Bluehost Starter, Plus and Business Pro plan, have a look at below image.
+Before I share the difference between Bluehost Basic, Plus and Prime plan, have a look at below image.
 This image will give you an overview of what all packages have to offer, and later I will explain every package in detail.

 This is the smallest and cheapest shared hosting package you can buy from Bluehost.
 This is indeed a good package which is a feature rich and cost only $3.29/month for 3 years package with this special sign-up link.
 This package allows you to host one website, and this is one reason I recommend my readers to opt for Plus package, as they allow to host multiple websites.

-Starter package offers 50Gb bandwidth/month that is more than enough for you to run your website on shared hosting.
+Basic Bluehost package offers 50Gb bandwidth/month that is more than enough for you to run your website on shared hosting.
 Starter package doesn’t come with Cloudflare CDN offered by Bluehost, but you can always directly signup for CloudFlare and integrate free CDN.
-This will help you to reduce the bandwidth of your hosting account by great extent.
-You should choose starter package only when you are planning to host only one website and have no plans for adding more sites in future.
+This will help you to reduce the bandwidth of your hosting account by a great extent.
+You should choose Basic package only when you are planning to host only one website and have no plans for adding more sites in future.
 In case if you have more plans, check out the next package.

 Plus package (Most popular one):